take2rohit/take2rohit.github.io/README.md

 ### Tasks to be done

+- [ ] Add a favicon logo for the title
 - [X] Add your intern experience
 - [X] Add Papers and conference section
 - [ ] Change Layout of courses